-- 9.1 Should parents/carers wish to have a review of the LA's decision not to provide travel assistance, type of transport provision or policy application then they should use the appeals process outlined in Appendix 1 of the Mainstream Policy. - 9.2 The process for reviewing walking routes to school is shown in the Mainstream Policy.
+- 9.1 Should parents/carers wish to have a review of the LA's decision not to provide travel assistance, type of transport provision or policy application then they should use the appeals process outlined in Appendix 2. - 9.2 The process for reviewing walking routes to school is shown in the Mainstream Policy.